Over (cricket): Tactical considerations in batting

 If the two batting players are not similar, tactical considerations may affect their play.
 If one batting player is stronger than the other, they may attempt to engineer their scoring so that the stronger batting player faces the bowling more often.
 This is known as farming the strike.
 It may take the form of the stronger batting player trying to score an even number of runs on early balls in the over and an odd number on the last ball; the weaker batting player will attempt the reverse, and the bowler will try to disrupt this pattern.

-If one batting player is right-handed and the other left-handed, they may try to score odd numbers of runs to disrupt the bowling pattern and tire the fielders by making them reposition themselves frequently.
+If one batting player is right-handed and the other is left-handed, they may try to score odd numbers of runs to disrupt the bowling pattern and tire the fielders by making them reposition themselves frequently.

 Historical number of balls per over in Test cricket

 Since 1979/80, all Test cricket has been played with six balls per over.
 However, overs in Test cricket originally had four balls per over, and there have been varying numbers of balls per over around the world up to 1979/80, generally the same as the number of balls per over in force in other first-class cricket in that country.

 Prior to the Laws of Cricket (1980 Code), law 17.1 - Number of balls (in the over), did not explicitly specify the number of balls to be bowled in an over, but merely stated that the number of balls should be agreed by the two captains prior to the toss.
 In practice, the number of balls was usually stipulated in the playing regulations governing the match being played.
 Although six was the usual number of balls, it was not always the case.
 From the 1980 code onwards, law 17.1 was amended to read, "The ball shall be bowled from each end alternately in overs of 6 balls".